Overview

 - keep the app in sync after upgrades/downgrades

-You can do this via the billing me endpoint (/api/billing/me) using the web API client.
+You can do this via the billing summary endpoint (/api/billing/summary) using the web API client.

 Server-side